Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 Orton et al.'s formalization \cite{internal-universes,orton-phd,orton-pitts-axioms} is only what we call \emph{meta-internal}: the argument is internalized to \emph{some} type theory which still only serves as a metatheory of the type system of interest.
-Ideally, we would define and prove fibrancy of types \emph{within} the type theory of interest, which we call \emph{auto-internal}.
-Such treatments exist of discrete types in parametricity \cite{cavallo-harper-paramhott-pub}, and discrete, fibrewise-Segal and Rezk types in directed type theory \cite{riehl-shulman-dtt}, but not yet for covariant, Segal or Kan fibrant types due to the need to consider paths in the context $\IX \to \Gamma$.
+Ideally, we would also be able to define and prove fibrancy of types \emph{within} the type theory of interest, which we call \emph{auto-internal}.
+This has several advantages: \begin{itemize} \item A general approach to auto-internalization of notions of fibrancy saves us from a proliferation of type systems, each with axiomatic internal fibrancy operations with hard-coded computational behaviour that proceeds by case analysis on the construction of the type.
+Proving fibrancy auto-internally will in general be more typesafe than hard-coding it in a language implementation that is often written in a simply-typed language such as Haskell and OCaml. \item Given an auto-internal implementation, we can still pretend that we have a meta-internal situation by restricting ourselves to a subset of the language.
+But we automatically get a two-level type theory \cite{hts,annenkov-2ltt}, where we have access to non-fibrant types from within.
+(This does not prove conservativity of two-level type theory over the object system.) \item In directed type theory, there are various relevant notions of fibrancy, many of which are not well preserved by basic type formers, so access to non-fibrant types may be a necessity to get any work done at all. \end{itemize} Auto-internal treatments exist of discrete types in parametricity \cite{cavallo-harper-paramhott-journal}, and discrete, fibrewise-Segal and Rezk types in directed type theory \cite{riehl-shulman-dtt}, but not yet for covariant, Segal or Kan fibrant types due to the need to consider paths in the context $\IX \to \Gamma$.

-\subsection{The Transpension Type}
+\subsection{The transpension type}

 What is striking about the previous section is that, while most authors have been able to solve their own problems, a common approach is completely absent.
-We have encountered $\Phi$ and $\Psi$ \cite{moulin}, the amazing right adjoint $\amaze$ \cite{internal-universes}, $\Glue$ \cite{cubical,paramdtt}, $\Weld$ \cite{paramdtt}, $\mill$ \cite{psh-charting-design-space} and the strictness axiom \cite{orton-pitts-axioms}.
+We have encountered $\Phi$ and $\Psi$ \cite{moulin}, the amazing right adjoint $\amaze$ \cite{internal-universes}, $\Glue$ \cite{cubical,paramdtt}, $\Weld$ \cite{paramdtt}, $\mill$ \cite{psh-charting-design-space}, the strictness axiom \cite{orton-pitts-axioms} and locally fresh names \cite{freshmltt}.
 We have also seen that $\Phi$ and $\Psi$ presently require an affine base category, and that $\amaze$ presently requires the global modality $\flat$.